Get all the latest data for the Greek Islands

 Do banks lend to foreigners for homes in the Greek Islands in 2026?

-As of January 2026, yes, some Greek banks do lend to foreigners for home purchases in the Greek Islands, though the terms are typically stricter than what Greek residents receive.
+As of 2026, Greek banks can lend to foreigners for homes in the Greek Islands, but non-resident borrowers should expect stricter checks than Greek residents.

 You can also read our latest update about mortgage and interest rates in Greece.